 In an attempt to play catch-up, Apple merged its HomePod and Apple TV engineering groups in 2020.
 The thinking seemed to be that by unifying its audio and streaming departments Apple would give birth to its most ambitious smart home device yet.

-Given the demise of the HomePod, an Apple soundbar could be just what Cupertino needs if its to steal a match on Amazon and Google.
-Viewed through that lens, there's no time to lose.
-If Apple is working on its first-ever soundbar, we'd expect to see it land sooner rather than later.
+Given the demise of the original HomePod, an Apple soundbar could be just what Cupertino needs if its to steal a match on Amazon and Google.
+So if Apple is working on its first-ever soundbar, we'd expect to see it land sooner rather than later.
 Possibly in 2022, alongside the rumoured HomePod 2.

 There are various theories as to the configuration of the rumoured Apple soundbar.
 Some say it will be a voice-controlled soundbar, others think it will be a soundbar with both voice controls and some sort of built-in display and camera (via Bloomberg).

 Perhaps there could be various models?
 As for the price, the combined cost of a HomePod and Apple TV 4K could give us a good indication of what the base model Apple soundbar might go for...

 The current Apple TV 4K set-top box starts at £179 ($179, AU$249) for the 32GB version, while the HomePod smart speaker debuted at £319 ($349, AU$499) when it launched in 2018.
 If the Apple soundbar merges those two technologies, it could hit the shelves at around £550 ($550, AU$800).